For Teams

 The right first wedge is often smaller than expected

-First-time founders often overestimate how broad the first product needs to be.
+First-time builders often overestimate how broad the first product needs to be.
 In practice, a smaller wedge with clearer pain is easier to validate and easier to ship.

 A good research process should keep pushing toward tighter scope and stronger evidence.